 How to avoid falling into debt

-Consumers who have borrowed and spent so much that they must borrow more to consolidate debt need to take a hard look at their spending habits.
-“You need to identify where the debt came from,” says Celeste Collins, executive director of OnTrack WNC Financial Education & Counseling in North Carolina.
+“You need to identify where the debt came from,” advises Celeste Collins, executive director of OnTrack WNC Financial Education & Counseling.
 “How did this balance get there?
-You need a comprehensive cash flow plan and to get serious about paying this down.”
+You need a comprehensive cash flow plan and to get serious about paying this down,” she adds.

 - Avoid impulse purchases.